yalcinerbora/mray/README.md

  - `Numpad 5` locks/unlocks the movement.
  - `P` pauses the rendering, `O` starts/stops the rendering.
  - `Escape` closes the window
- - `G` saves the image as an SDR Image.
+ - `G` saves the current image as an SDR Image.
- - `H` saves the image as an HDR Image.
+ - `H` saves the current image as an HDR Image.

-If you generate image without the GUI run:
+If you want to generate an image without the GUI run:

 > `/path/to/MRay.exe run -r 1920x1080 -s Scenes/CrySponza/crySponza.json  --tConf tracerConfig.json --rConf renderConfig.json`